 These days, it’s an unremarkable villa reached via a narrow track, surrounded by crumbling outbuildings and overlooking rather scrubby farmland.
 But in early 1939, this was the hideaway from which Dr Negrín and his cabinet tried to run the war during a fateful ten days in Spanish history (map at the end of this post).

 But the place was well connected.
 The main road north to Madrid and south to the port of Alicante ran nearby.
 The railway station of Elda-Petrer was a short drive away, and lay on the main line to Madrid; trains still speed by just a few hundred metres in front of the house itself.

 Alternative seats of government in Madrid and Valencia were both far too close to the battlefronts for safety.
-And if the Republican government wanted to stage a fighting retreat to the Mediterranean ports, Elda was quite well placed.
+And if the Republican leadership wanted to stage a fighting retreat to the Mediterranean ports, Elda was quite well placed.
 Crucially, there was also an airfield at El Fondó (aka El Hondón or El Mañar), a few kilometres away, just the other side of the little town of Monóvar.
 If the politicians needed to get away in a hurry, El Poblet was actually not a bad place to be.